Saturday, August 8 from 10 am - 2 pm

 Do you long for peace?
 Contentment?
 The world around us only fosters anxiety and discontent.
 Kathy will take you on a journey through Philippians 4 to discover God's path to find true peace in an anxious world and lasting contentment in a world of the perpetual upgrade.

 Pre-registration cost is $30 per person (includes lunch).
-Childcare is available for children 5 years and younger with pre-registration.
-Last day to pre-register is August 2.
+Childcare will not be available at this time.
+Last day to pre-register is August 3.

-Registration after August 2 or at the door will be $30 but will not include lunch or childcare.
+Registration after August 3 or at the door will be $30 but will not include lunch.

 Click here to register.